jeftegoes/AwsOverview/AWS Tips.md

 # 3. Kinesys

-- 1 Shard = Capture, production or ingestion 1 MB / Distribution or consume 2 MB
+- 1 Shard = Capture, production or ingestion 1 MB / Distribution or consume 2 MB.

 # 4. KMS

 - Envelope Encryption
-  - KMS Encrypt API call has a limit of 4 KB
+  - KMS Encrypt API call has a limit of 4 KB.
-  - If you want to encrypt >4 KB, we need to use Envelope Encryption
+  - If you want to encrypt >4 KB, we need to use Envelope Encryption.

 # 5. General tips

-- Resource-based = AWS Cross account
+- Resource-based = AWS Cross account.

 # 6. ECS